redox-os/redox/CONTRIBUTING.md

 ### Donate to Redox

-If you are interested in donating to the Redox OS Nonprofit, you can find instructions [here](https://www.redox-os.org/donate/).
+If you are interested in donating to the Redox OS Nonprofit, you can find instructions on the [Donate](https://www.redox-os.org/donate/) page.